BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Introduction

 \subsection{Our Contributions}

 Our primary contribution is a principled approach to the design of bitrate adaptation algorithms for ABR streaming.
 In particular, we formulate bitrate adaptation as a utility maximization problem that incorporates both key components of QoE: the average bitrate of the video experienced by the user and the duration of the rebuffer events.
 An increase in the average bitrate increases utility, whereas rebuffering decreases it.
-A strength of our framework is that utility can be defined in arbitrary ways, say, depending on the content, video provider, or user device.
-This contrasts with bitrate adaptation algorithms currently in use that provide no such flexibility.
+A strength of our framework is that utility can be defined in a very general manner, say, depending on the content, video provider, or user device.

-Using Lyapunov optimization, we derive an online bitrate adaptation algorithm called \mbox{BOLA} (Buffer Occupancy based Lyapunov Algorithm) that provably achieves utility that is within an additive factor of the maximum possible utility.
-While numerous bitrate adaptation algorithms have been proposed \cite{decicco2013elastic, li2014panda,Huang+14,yin2015ccontrol} and implemented within video players, our algorithm is the first to provide a {\em theoretical guarantee} on the achieved utility.
+Using Lyapunov optimization, we derive an online bitrate adaptation algorithm called \mbox{BOLA} (Buffer Occupancy based Lyapunov Algorithm) that provably achieves utility that is within an additive factor of the maximum possible utility in the large video regime.
+While numerous bitrate adaptation algorithms have been proposed \cite{jiang2014festive,Huang+14,decicco2013elastic,li2014panda,yin2015ccontrol,mao2017neural} and implemented within video players, our algorithm is the first to provide a \emph{theoretical guarantee} on the achieved utility.
 Further, \mbox{BOLA} provides an explicit knob for video providers to set the relative importance of a high video quality in relation to the probability of rebuffering.

 While not an explicit part of the Lyapunov optimization framework, we also show how \mbox{BOLA} can be adapted to avoid frequent bitrate switches during video playback.
 Bitrate switches are arguably less annoying than rebuffering, but it is still of some concern to video providers and users alike if such switches occur too frequently.